 Working from home means working alone.
 You could be talking to clients all day, closing deals or convincing clients to try your latest offerings, but you talk with your computer.

-You might be receiving hundreds of emails daily but you miss out on real interpersonal connections.
+You might be receiving plenty of emails daily but you miss out on real interpersonal connections.

 5. You miss out on collaboration.